rsarsahay/Password-Generator-Tool/README.md

  -> pyperclip.copy() used to copy the text to clipboard

 Summary
- With these steps, we have successfully created a random password generator project using python.
+ With these steps, I have successfully created a random password generator project using python.
- We used popular tkinter library to rendering graphics in our display window and we also learned about pyperclip and random library.
+ I used popular tkinter library to rendering graphics in our display window and we also learned about pyperclip and random library.

- We learned how to create buttons, input textfield, labels, and spinbox.
+ I learned how to create buttons, input textfield, labels, and spinbox.
 In this way, we successfully created our password generator python project.
-Hope you enjoyed it.